It seems that he may have been

 On August the 12th 2014 the ABC Four Corners program presented a story that seems to support my words.
 I urge you to review this programme and more particularly the segment from forty minutes onwards [re Searson].
 If you can do this then I ask you to consider how people who suffered at the hands of people like Searson would feel now that George Pell has been charged.
 Should they feel pleased that justice now seems to be occurring?
 Should they feel more angry than ever about their wasted lives?
 Or perhaps equally either way?

 Also, how do you think such victims would feel if they had not received any financial compensation from the Catholic Church or its agencies, or on the other hand, merely a pittance.
+How would you think you would feel if you were the person who had experienced what the author of the pdf document below felt when he wrote his story in 2013?
+I assisted the man involved to prepare and write the document.

 This is the bigger story behind the recent media release relating to the alleged unethical behaviour of Cardinal George Pell.